 A thermocatalytic decomposition process that converts methane into hydrogen and creates carbon solids — while emitting no CO2 — shows promise to support the creation of carbon-free microgrids and the ability to meet emissions reduction goals.

-Researchers from the DOE’s Northwest National Laboratory and West Virginia University, in collaboration with industry partners Southern California Gas and C4-MCP, say the hydrogen developed by their process could be used in fuel cells for transportation and large-scale energy storage.
+Researchers from the DOE’s Pacific Northwest National Laboratory and West Virginia University, in collaboration with industry partners Southern California Gas and C4-MCP, say the hydrogen developed by their process could be used in fuel cells for transportation and large-scale energy storage.
 The carbon solids products have uses in manufacturing applications such as electronics, medical devices, aerospace composite materials and building systems.
-Commercial sale of the carbon products would offsets the cost of hydrogen production.
+Commercial sale of the carbon products would offset the cost of hydrogen production.

 Former PNNL research engineer John Hu — currently an endowed chair professor of the Statler College of Engineering and Mineral Resources at WVU — discovered a nickel-based catalyst and processes that could cleanly convert methane into hydrogen and carbon during pyrolysis.
-Unlike other catalysts Hu had used, the nickel-based catalyst formulation that stayed anchored to its support structure while growing carbon nanocrystals.
+Unlike other catalysts Hu had used, the nickel-based catalyst formulation stayed anchored to its support structure while growing carbon nanocrystals.
 This anchoring could enable the recovery of pure carbon nanotubes and nanofibers as well as catalyst regeneration.